elliedrui/rp-cad/README.md

 ## Usage

-Make sure all dependencies are install and then run `shotgun`
+Make sure all dependencies are installed and then run  `rake db:migrate` to create your tables and then run `shotgun` and follow the directions in your terminal.

 ## Development